-Please register online. sign this document, and return commitments@sciencebasedtargets.org.
+Please register online, sign this document, and return a signed copy to commitments@sciencebasedtargets.org.
 The SBTi reserves the right to carry out due diligence reviews before accepting and publishing commitments.

 This SBTi commitment letter can be signed by any organization representative, but the commitment application form requires the contact details of a managerial level point of contact in the organization.